Electric blanket

 Fill power is a scientific yardstick to measure the quality of down.
 The higher the fill power, called the CUIN value, the better the quality of a duvet.
 Simply put: at the same fill weight, down with a high CUIN value retains more heat.
 More air is retained and that insulates better.
 You also see more volume and often that down is much fluffier.
 The quilt is noticeably lighter with the same thermal performance.
 In this example, the best quilt is the one with the highest heat-insulating property at the lowest weight.

-As you can read, it seems easy to determine thermal resistance and filling power and the stocking is finished.
+As you can read, it seems easy to determine thermal resistance and filling power and the stocking is complete.
 However, we also immediately gave our comments on the results.
-And then there are big differences between, for example, comforters made of natural hair (wool, etc.), down and feathers, silk, bamboo, Lyocell and synthetic fibers.
+And then there are also big differences between, for example, comforters made of natural hair (wool, etc.), down and feathers, silk, bamboo, Lyocell and synthetic fibers.
 Because all these materials also have other properties.

 This leads them to react differently with perspiration or with excess heat.
 In other words, what are its moisture-regulating, ventilating and heat-regulating properties?
 And are they hygienic to sleep under, in other words are they washable or at least cleanable?
 And what about allergies?
 Are they hypoallergenic by nature or do you really need to wash at high temperatures?

-Being cold under quilt
+Being cold under duvet

 Sleeping with a window open?